+Peak-only service is provided for a limited span compared to all-day service.
+Peak-only service generally has a minimum of eight trips per day on weekdays only (morning trips travel from residential areas to job centers and, and afternoon trips take riders from the job centers back to the residential areas).
+The exact span and number of trips for each peak-only route are determined by the level of demand for service that meets the travel time and ridership criteria.

-Metro considers travel time and ridership to determine where peak service is appropriate.
-Peak service in a corridor that also has all-day service should have higher ridership and faster travel times than the other service to justify its higher cost.
-If peak service does not meet the load and travel-time thresholds but serves an area that has no other service, Metro would consider preserving service or providing service in a new or different way, such as connecting an area to a different destination or providing alternatives to fixed-route transit service, consistent with Strategy 6.2.3.
+Because of the value that peak-only service provides in the network, it is protected in any potential reduction scenario.
+Peak-only service is lower priority for reduction if it is in the bottom 25 percent, but passes one or both of the travel time and ridership criteria described above.
+If peak-only service does not meet the load and travel-time thresholds but serves an area that has no other service, Metro may consider preserving service or providing service in a new or different way, such as connecting an area to a different destination or providing alternatives to fixed-route transit service, consistent with Strategy 6.2.3.

-Peak service generally has a minimum of eight trips per day on weekdays only.
-Peak service is provided for a limited span compared to all-day service.
-The exact span and number of trips are determined by demand on an individual route basis.

-Evaluating new service

-Metro has defined the current All-Day and Peak Network on the basis of appropriate levels of service for all-day and peak services within King County today.
-However, the service assessment processes described in the guidelines should also be used when Metro is considering and evaluating potential or proposed new services, including new service corridors.
-They should also be applied over time to determine appropriate levels of service, including the need for new services and service corridors as areas of King County change.

-Service families
+Service levels

-All-Day and Peak Network services are broken down by level of service into five families.
-Service families are primarily defined by the frequency and span of service they provide.
-The table below shows the typical characteristics of each family.
-Some services may fall outside the typical frequencies, depending on specific conditions.
+All-day services are categorized by level of service into four levels, plus peak-only and alternative services.
+Service levels are primarily defined by the frequency and span of service they provide.
+The table below shows the typical characteristics of each level.
+Some services may fall outside the typical frequencies, depending on specific conditions in the corridor served.

-Summary of typical service levels by family
+Summary of typical service levels